Blendify/blender-manual/blender_docs/manual/editors/sequencer/display_modes.rst

 Use this display to check for too much color saturation.
 While over-saturated images look great for op-art and computer displays, they stink when shown on the big screen TV.
-Use the *Alt-A* nimation key to scrub the video;
+Use :kbd:`Alt-A` to scrub the video;
 this display will update with a new/revised map for each frame.
 Just like watching the Image preview to see what it looks like, watch the Chroma Vectorscope to watch for color use.